-- Metropolitan Bikeways Plan Update: Work with the BPAC and its subcommittees to update the 2019 Duluth-Superior Metropolitan Bikeways Plan (2024). - Duluth-Superior Metropolitan Safe Routes to School: Provide technical assistance, planning support and coordination with schools and local roadway jurisdictions on plans, projects and programs. - Cross City Trail: Provide coordination and technical assistance to implement and fund the Lakewalk to Munger Trail missing connection. - Bicycle & Pedestrian Counts: Continue to develop the Twin Ports bicycle and pedestrian count program.
-Evaluate the program, and to ensure long term sustainability.
-Continue to work with ARDC Planning and MIC-area jurisdictions to assist in various bike and pedestrian count initiatives, including but not limited to the use of the MIC's automated counters.
-Continue to build relationships with jurisdictions agencies and organizations, especially public works departments.
+- Duluth-Superior Metropolitan Safe Routes to School: Provide technical assistance, planning support and coordination with schools and local roadway jurisdictions on plans, projects and programs. - Cross City Trail: Provide coordination and technical assistance to implement and fund the Lakewalk to Munger Trail missing connection. - Campus Connector Trail: Segment 5-St Marie Street-coordinate with the City of Duluth on a feasibility and alternatives study and stakeholder engagement for the Campus Connector Trails was adopted in 2019.
+Two segments are already completed, and the next priority is the St Marie St segment.

+- Bicycle & Pedestrian Count Program: Continue to develop the Twin Ports bicycle and pedestrian count program.
+Evaluate the program, and to ensure long term sustainability, continue to build relationships with jurisdictions agencies and organizations, especially public works departments. - Additional Count Initiatives: Continue to work with ARDC Planning and our constituent jurisdictions to assist in various bike and pedestrian count initiatives.
+This includes, but is not limited to the use of MIC automated counters for various projects within the MIC area. - Duluth Superior Metropolitan Bikeways Plan & Pedestrian Plan Implementation: Work with the BPAC's Bikeways Plan and Pedestrian Plan subcommittees to prioritize projects and provide guidance on implementing the recommendations in each Plan. - Other project assistance: In addition to specific projects, work in coordination with other local municipalities and jurisdictions to inform bike and pedestrian-related design elements of major projects in the region.
+These include, but are not limited to the Blatnik Bridge reconstruction, London Road, 40th Ave W, and others.